-Employees who raise a concern may wish to make use of the confidential counselling service provided by St James' CE Primary School, if appropriate.
+Employees who raise a concern may wish to make use of the confidential counselling service provided by the School, if appropriate.

 Employees may also wish to consult their professional association or Trade Union if they are a member.

 Other sources of support are provided in Appendix A.